EXPERIENCE AUSTRALIA’S NEW CAPITAL OF COOL

 You’ve done your research.
-The next best thing to do is to experience the magic of Australia yourself with Malaysia Airlines, flying you from Malaysia to Sydney, Melbourne, Perth and Adelaide.
+The next best thing to do is to experience the magic of Australia yourself with Malaysia Airlines, flying you from Malaysia to Perth.
 For a taste of Australia’s wonderful wildlife, laidback coastal lifestyle, delicious food and wine and awe inspiring journeys watch the short clip below.

 Fly to Perth from